snipcart/snipcart-wordpress-plugin/README.md

 You should now have a new _Product_ type in the left column, near _Posts_ and _Pages_.
 Also, you should have a new page in _Settings_ named _Snipcart_.

+## Integration in themes

+The actual type that is added for a product is `snipcart_product`.

 ## Development

 This section is for developers who contribute to this plugin.